-Over the past year, Mount Vernon Faculty have worked tirelessly to redesign the Upper School academic schedule for the 2018-2019 school year.
 Beginning in February 2017, the MVx Transformation Team and Upper School Faculty have gathered input and research to determine how the flow of each school day can maximize student learning and well-being.
 Informed by the School’s strategic plan MVx, along with feedback from parents and students, and in partnership with national consultants ISM, the team prioritized:

 - Lengthening class periods beyond the current 45-minute standard to promote creative teaching and deep learning